 + Read More

-He was story consultant on both (true story) ‘LONE SURVIVOR’ (Universal Pictures 2014) and (no story) ‘BATTLESHIP’ (Universal Pictures 2012) That film was a high value lesson on what can go wrong with a marketing idea, make-it-up-as-you-go-along mega-movie disaster.
+He was story consultant on both ‘LONE SURVIVOR’ (Universal Pictures 2014) and ‘BATTLESHIP’ (Universal Pictures 2012).

 Peter is a member of the Screen Editor’s Guild and the Actors Studio Playwright & Director Units in New York (Elia Kazan, Arthur Penn) and in Los Angeles (Mark Rydell, Martin Landau, Paul Mazursky).